awslabs/clickstream-analytics-on-aws/docs/en/faq.md

 ### Can I use other SDK to send data to the pipeline created by this solution

 Yes, you can.
 The solution support users using third-party SDK to send data to the pipeline.
-Note that, if you want to enable data processing and modeling module when using a third-party SDK to send data, you will need to provide an transformation plugin to map third-party SDK's data structure to solution data schema.
+Note that, if you want to enable data processing and modeling module when using a third-party SDK to send data, you will need to provide a transformation plugin to map third-party SDK's data structure to solution data schema.
 Please refer to [Custom plugin](./pipeline-mgmt/data-processing/configure-plugin.md) for more details.

 [monitoring-dashboard]: ./pipeline-mgmt/pipe-mgmt.md#monitoring-and-alarms
 [redshift-query-editor]: https://docs.aws.amazon.com/redshift/latest/mgmt/query-editor-v2-using.html